DSDmark/TodoList/README.md

 <div align="left">

 ---

 ### How to install

 1. Click on green **Clone or download** button and choose Download ZIP.
 2. Find the downloaded zipped file on your pc and extract it.
-3. Then install nodejs in your local system
+3. Then install `nodejs` and `NPM` in your local system
-4. Open Root Directory,
+4. Open Root Directory and install all dependences by that commend `npm install`,
 5. Run commend.
 > ```npm run start```

-Once you are done  you can close the application in your terminal to quit the application.
+Once you are done  you can close the application in your terminal to quit the application. dependences
 ---

 ## Try Out TodoList Demo